flumeapp/help.flumeapp.com/misc/limits.md

 # Limits

 Instagram imposes a few limits to specific actions.
+It is important to note that Instagram can add infractions or ban your account temporarily if you are considered "too active" and resemble the actions of a [bot.](https://en.wikipedia.org/wiki/Bot) [Learn more.](https://elfsight.com/blog/2016/12/instagram-restrictions-limits-likes-followers-comments/)

 #### Uploads